jormenjanssen/netlink/README.md

-# netlink code from docker/libcontainer/netlink
+# Netlink module

-# Converted by Jormen Janssen to GO module.
+Netlink code from docker/libcontainer/netlink Converted by Jormen Janssen to GO module.